mrsuh/blog/docs/articles/2024/sqlite-index-visualization-structure/index.md

 ![](./images/b-tree-store.svg)

 Each Page has a fixed size, ranging from 512 to 65,536 bytes.
 Page and Cell headers use 4 bytes to store child links.
-If you want to know child Page number - you need to read the header separately with this function:
+If we want to know child Page number - we need to read the header separately with this function:

 ```c
 get4byte(...)
 ```

-For other Page and Cell data, you can use these C structures:
+For other Page and Cell data, we can use these C structures:

 ### Page
 sqlite/src/btreeInt.h